 Dundee is unique in that an exact date of the ascension to city status is documented — January 26 1889 — making it the earliest official city in the country.

 A charter signed by Queen Victoria confirmed the transition.

-Ms Aitken, Dundee City Archives records manager and assistant archivist, worked on her research to mark today’s 130th anniversary of Dundee officially becoming a city.
+Ms Aitken, Dundee City Archives records manager and assistant archivist, worked on her research, in 2019, to mark the 130th anniversary of Dundee officially becoming a city.